redkite-labs/redkitecms-docs/book/blocks-management.rst

 This block is designed to add always a BootbusinessThumbnail: this means that, when you click the add button a new thumbnail is added.

-Despite of that, the Menu Block has another behavior when you click the add button: it let you choose the block you want to add, from the Blocks adder panel.
+Despite of that, the Menu Block has another behaviour when you click the add button: it let you choose the block you want to add, from the Blocks adder panel.